SAP/open-resource-discovery/static/spec-v1/interfaces/Document.ts.txt

    * List of individual events or messages that are sufficient to achieve the aspect.
    */
   subset?: EventResourceIntegrationAspectSubset[];
+  /**
+   * In case that the event subscriptions are limited to known [system types](../index.md#def-system-type), they can be listed here as [system namespaces](../index.md#system-namespace).
+   *
+   * If given, only system types of the defined namespaces are supported as integration partners.
+   * If not given, there is no restriction which system type provides the events.
+   *
+   * @minItems 1
+   */
+  systemTypeRestriction?: [string, ...string[]];
 }
 /**
  * Defines that Event Resource Integration Aspect only requires a subset of the referenced contract.